• Home

 Charging System

-Several spark plug wire retainers were broken or missing, and the numerous rubber components throughout the engine bay, including vacuum hoses and grommets, exhibited significant dry rot, leading to vacuum leaks in various locations.
-Further compounding the problems, the windshield washer pump was inoperable, and the fan belts displayed considerable wear.
+The engine bay told a story of age and neglect.
+Several spark plug wire retainers were broken or missing, and rubber components throughout the engine bay including vacuum hoses and grommets were severely dry-rotted, causing leaks in multiple locations.
+Additionally, the windshield washer pump didn’t work, and the fan belts were clearly worn and in need of replacement.

 Fuel Induction